The Raving: A Visit from Old Nick

 "Old Christmas, riding a goat," (1836) by Robert Seymour

 The figure of “Old Christmas,” (1836) by English illustrator Robert Seymour for The Book of Christmas by Thomas Kibble, hints at the pre-Christian version of a Yuletide visitor.
-With his Dionysian leer, a bowl of wassail, and even (it appears) a naughty child tucked under an arm, this version of “Old Nick” clearly predates the modern notion of “Saint Nick.”
+With his Dionysian leer, a bowl of wassail, and even (it appears) a naughty child tucked under an arm, this version of “Old Nick” reflects the ancient Roman Saturnalia and the medieval "Lord of Misrule" chosen to lead the Christmas revels.
 (Sadly, only months after producing this image, Seymour died by his own hand after an argument with the young Charles Dickens over illustrations for the Pickwick Papers)

 Another illustrator was soon found to complete the drawings for Pickwick Papers—the talented “Phiz” (Hablot K. Browne).
 By the time of publication in 1837, Phiz had drawn the unearthly visitors for a fantastic Christmas Eve tale imagined by Dickens for the Pickwick Papers—“The Goblins Who Stole a Sexton.”
 The “morose and lonely” old gravedigger is interrupted at his work by a troupe of goblins who show him scenes of Christmas as celebrated by poor and humble families who embody the true spirit of the season.
 It was a theme to which Dickens would return in 1843.